Sh1pley/final-assessment/README.md

 ## MidModule Assessment

 The URLockbox is the final project at the Turing School of Software & Design.

+Production for the project lives here [Hotness](https://hotness.herokuapp.com/)

 ### Testing your JS with Selenium

 The app has the `selenium-webdriver` gem listed in the `Gemfile` and setup in the `rails_helper.rb`

+* You will need to download version 46 of Firefox [here](https://www.softexia.com/windows/web-browsers/firefox-46).
+* If you do have it, make sure it is on version 46.
+Selenium does not work with all versions of Firefox, so make sure that you are using Firefox 46 or else it will potentially cause you problems.

+* If you already have Firefox and it's on a version more recent than 46, the easiest way to downgrade is to uninstall Firefox then install version 46.
 #### Setup

 ```